MinhThuanPhung/Brazilian-Olist-ECommerce-store-Sales-trend-and-customer-behavior-analysis/README.md

 ```

 ![tải xuống (1)](https://github.com/user-attachments/assets/cef1d046-52e6-4b6c-a3a1-8a915c2dd421)
+**Insight**

+- total_orders with customer retention (0.77): Customers with more total orders are more likely to be retained.

+- total_item_order with customer retention (0.70): Customers ordering more items are more likely to stay.

+- freight_value with customer retention (0.37): Higher shipping value has a moderate positive correlation with retention.
+- review_score has a moderate negative correlation with delivery_time (-0.33), which makes sense—longer delivery often leads to lower review scores.
 ## Process in Power BI
 - Create a new table named calendar show all date from all dataframe:  Calendar = CALENDARAUTO()
 - Create a table name payment_distinct which each orderid has one row only, get max of payment_sequential and sum of payment_installments from table order_payments